dlang-tour/core/public/content/en/basics.md

 Slices generate a new view on existing memory.
 They *don't* create a new copy.
-If no slice holds a reference to that memory anymore - or a *sliced* part of it - it will be freed by the *garbage collector*.
+If no slice holds a reference to that memory anymore - or a *sliced* part of it - it will be freed by the garbage collector.

-Using slices it's possible to write very efficient code for e.g. parsers that just operate on one memory block and just *slice* the parts they really need to work on - no need allocating new memory blocks.
+Using slices it's possible to write very efficient code for e.g. parsers that just operate on one memory block and just slice the parts they really need to work on - no need allocating new memory blocks.

-Like seen in the previsous section the `[$]` expression indexes the element one past the slice's end and thus would generate a `RangeError`.
+Like seen in the previous section the `[$]` expression indexes the element one past the slice's end and thus would generate a `RangeError` (if bounds-checking hasn't been disabled).

 # Alias & Strings

-Now that we know what arrays are, have gotten in touch of `immutable` and had a quick look at the basic types we can now introduce two new constructs in one line:
+Now that we know what arrays are, have gotten in touch of `immutable` and had a quick look at the basic types, it's time to introduce two new constructs in one line:

     alias string = immutable(char)[];